 Anthrazit House featured in the latest issue of Dwell Magazine!
-In collaboration with architect Hector Magnus, EcoSteel provides an amazing home with strength and beauty through it’s all metal non-combustible structure.
+In collaboration with architect Hector Magnus, EcoSteel provides an amazing home with strength and beauty through it’s all metal fire resistant structure.
 Make sure to pick up the December Dwell issue at your local book store.

 From The Ashes

 – a few words from the article – Copyright Dwell

 “After a wildfire, a prefab home in California puts resilience first.”

 When the Tea Fire swept through parts of Santa Barbara and Montecito in the fall of 2008, more then 200 properties were destroyed.
 Some home owners cut their losses and moved on, but others vowed to rebuild.
 Combining a prefab steel super-structure with concrete walls and insulated metal panels, Anthrazit House in Santa Barbara was designed by architects Pamela and Hector Magnus and built in collaboration with EcoSteel.